TheDarkSide1992/SecureSoftwareK8S/README.md

 This Project is a fork of an older project named GameBAse(<https://github.com/emil476m/GameBase>), it is not meant to expand upon this project in terms of features or other ux enhancement.
 Instead the goal is to use it as an existing code base to make a k8s(kubernetes) cluster around, with a focus on security.

 ## Run

 This section will be updated as the project goes on.

 For now you can run these commands in this order

+Please set up consul first here is a guid for it: [Guid](Consul-set-up.md)

 > create k8s namespaces
 >